Back to blog

 In the end, setting SMART communication goals is a game-changer in corporate communication, helping everyone from solo flyers to whole teams get more done in the workplace.

-Types of communication goals
+Types of communication skills goals

 Communication goals can be categorized into a few key types.
 The first type pertains to business communication, where the goal is to share information, facilitate decision-making processes, and help build team rapport.
 This type typically involves both written communication and verbal communication.